 PHOENIX, AZ DIMINISHED VALUE ATTORNEY

 The diminished value of a vehicle becomes apparent when an individual attempts to sell it.
-Many states require full disclosure of any and all accidents in which a vehicle may have been involved.
-As most buyers prefer vehicles that have not been involved in an accident, an owner of a vehicle involved in an accident will receive less money for his or her vehicle than if the vehicle were never involved in any accidents at all.
+Many states require full disclosure of all accidents in which a vehicle may have been involved.
+As most buyers prefer cars that have not been involved in an accident, an owner of a vehicle involved in an accident will receive less money for his or her vehicle than if the vehicle were never involved in any accidents at all.

 Three main types of diminished value apply to diminished value claims.
-However, not all three types of diminished value are used when legally compensating individuals for the diminished value of their vehicles.
+However, not all three types of diminished value are used when legally compensating individuals for the reduced value of their vehicles.
 These three main types of diminished value are the following:

 - Immediate diminished value: This type of diminished value refers to the difference in resale value of the vehicle because of a motor vehicle accident.

 - Inherent diminished value: This type of diminished value refers to the loss of a vehicle’s market value.
 It is the most widely recognized and accepted form of diminished value and is also the most common basis upon which any supplemental forms of diminished value would be added.

 - Repair-related diminished value: This type of diminished value refers to the depreciated amount of a vehicle as a result of improper or incomplete repairs, poor quality repairs, or items left unrepaired.
 Typically, the amount of repair-related diminished value is determined by the overall quality of the repairs.